cyrilgabriele/MenuPlaner-Backend/thoughts.md

 ###
 - DONE: change require() ti import ...
 - I need to handle the response to fill into the table => each meal into the corresponding field (= Breakfast-Monday, ...)
-- User could make then adjustments =>
+- User could make then adjustments => maybe no because of ingredients list!!
 - in a next step the (may) altered table gets sent (piecewise) to the LLM and receipies for each meal is done
 - after receipies are saved => needed ingredients are counted up (=> in next phase create a 'Lagerbestand' to see what's available)
 - receipies are saved as 'objects' => user can then via drop-down or select or whatever choose meals if pruposed ones does not fit